asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

   * Its private methods
   * Its attributes

 3. After the ten minutes each developer should be able to describe what the class' responsibilities are, what it is doing, and possibly why it is doing it.
-They should diagram the class and its dependencies on a white board while describing it to the rest of the group.
-In order to accomplish this the team is going to need to have some experience with UML diagramming.
-Now, perfectly accurate UML diagramming is not the goal the goal of these katas, but understanding enough to be able to convey design information to the other developers on the team is required.
+They should diagram the class and its dependencies on a whiteboard while describing it to the rest of the group.
+In order to accomplish this the team is going to need to have some very minimal understanding of UML diagramming.
+Now, perfectly accurate UML diagramming is not the goal of these katas, but understanding enough to be able to convey design information to the other developers on the team is required.
 I've often done a small lunch-and-learn on class and sequence UML diagrams prior to starting these exercises.
 A small amount of UML knowledge will yield long-term benefits as the team gets more comfortable diagramming and discussing software design throughout their work day.
+A side-effect of this kata should be that developers are more comfortable interactively designing solutions at the whiteboard.

 4. Rotate through each member of the group until everyone gets a chance to present.

 This will most likely be a challenge in codebases with quality issues.
 Teams who are not used to reading code quickly without stepping through it in a debugger will be challenged by this exercise unless it was something they have worked on recently.

-The next step is to repeat the same exercise but give the developers a class to look at that is an example of well written code.
+The next step is to repeat the same exercise but give the developers a class to examine that is an example of well written code.
 You should be looking for an example that contains the types of things that we value as clean coders:
   * A small class
   * Short methods
-  * Well named methods and variables (code comments not required because names are descriptive)
+  * Well named methods and local variables (code comments not required because names are descriptive)
   * Dependent objects injected and easily understood based on dependent object variable and public method names
   * Unit tests exercising each public method with well named test cases

 ### Discussion

 The developers should find that they can much more easily describe this code than the first example they found on their own.
 Once complete it's important moderate a discussion about what the team has discovered.
 Specifically talk about the things that made understanding the code a challenge.
 What about the code would make it hard to safely and quickly change?
 What qualities did the clean code have that made it easier to understand?
 Ask the team which of the examples would they feel more comfortable having ownership of.
-These discussions should be the beginning of your team discussing quality issues openly and honestly, as well as how they can start to increase the quality of the code.
+These discussions should be the beginning of your team discussing quality issues openly and honestly, as well as how they can start to increase the quality of the code they work on.

 ## Conclusion